Paperform vs Wufoo: Which Is Better in 2026?

 Can Wufoo handle payment processing like Paperform?

-Wufoo supports basic payment collection through Stripe, PayPal, and Authorize.Net, but only on paid plans starting at $19/month.
-There's no product management, subscription handling, coupon system, or tax calculation — just simple one-time payment fields.
+Wufoo supports basic payment collection through Stripe, PayPal, and Authorize.Net, but only on its Professional plan and above, starting at $33.25/month.
+There's no product management, subscription handling, coupon system, or tax calculation, just simple one-time payment fields.
 Paperform connects five payment gateways (Stripe, PayPal, Square, Braintree, Google Pay) on every plan including free, with full eCommerce: subscriptions, recurring payments, coupons, discount codes, tax calculations, refund processing, and product catalogue management.
-If you sell anything through forms, Paperform is in a different category.
+If you sell anything through forms, Paperform is far more capable.

 Why does Wufoo limit forms to 10 fields on the free plan?